 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

-Read our guide if you’ve ever considered buying or selling a home using a rent-to-own agreement or rent-to-own programs in NYC.
-Rent-to-own homes and apartments remain relatively rare in NYC, and this is due to co-ops and banks’ strict financial requirements around debt-to-income ratios and post-closing liquidity.
+Read our guide if you’ve ever considered buying or selling a home using a rent-to-own agreement or programs in NYC.
+Rent-to-own homes and apartments remain relatively rare in NYC due to co-ops and banks’ strict financial requirements around debt-to-income ratios and post-closing liquidity.

-However, this format provides a tenant with a high-income level to save enough for a down payment, closing costs, and post-closing liquidity.
+However, this format allows a tenant with a high income to save enough for a down payment, closing costs, and post-closing liquidity.

 Although uncommon, a rent-to-own agreement is one way to buy or sell a home in New York City.
-This modelrent to buy homes and apartments programs in nyc allows prospective first-time homebuyers to enter a rental agreement or lease (‘rent to own contracts” or “rent to own lease”) with a property owner for a specified lease term, and this term is typically anywhere from one to three years.
+This model allows prospective first-time homebuyers to enter a rental agreement or lease (‘rent to own contracts’ or’ rent to own lease’) with a property owner for a specified lease term, typically one to three years.

-At the end of the lease, the renter has either an option or an obligation to purchase the unit, and this depends on the deal’s terms.
-Buying or selling your home using a rent-to-own model is typically arranged in one of two ways and with an important distinction.
+At the end of the lease, the renter has either an option or an obligation to purchase the unit, depending on the deal’s terms.
+Buying or selling your home using a rent-to-own model is typically arranged in one of two ways, with an important distinction.

 These transactions are more complex than regular sales and entail multiple contracts instead of just one.
 You’ll need a rental agreement, a purchase contract, and an option/obligation-to-buy contract.

-How to do rent-to-own?
-There are two types of rent-to-own models, and the most significant distinction is the renter’s obligation vs. the option to purchase at the endrent to buy homes and apartment programs program of the lease term.
+How do rent-to-own models work?
+The most significant distinction is the renter’s obligation vs. the option to purchase at the end of the lease term.

 The lease option contract offers the buyer a more flexible option.
-Thekey and homes distinction between the two agreements is simple.
+The distinction between the two agreements is simple.
 With a lease option contract, the renter is not obligated to purchase the unit at the end of the lease term; the renter may choose whether they wish to proceed with the home sale or drop.

-With this agreement, the renter will pay their option a premium, and the owner can keep it at the end of the lease if the renter chooses to waive the option to purchase.
+With this agreement, the renter pays a premium for their option, and the owner can keep it at the end of the lease if the renter chooses to waive the option to purchase.

 This model is attractive for owners and prospective first-time home buyers because the parties may incorporate a “rent premium.”
 This rent premium will allow owners to collect above-market rents.
 A percentage of the extra money may be put towards closing costs or a down payment if the renter exercises their option.